 Tremblant Resort Association is a non-profit organization founded in June 1993 by the Quebec National Assembly.
 It has over 2400 members, including Mont Tremblant Resorts and Company, and provides guests with a memorable and distinctive resort experience by offering an entertainment program, world-class events and shows, most of which are accessed for free, as well as international quality services and facilities.

-Exemplarity at the heart of our activities rich-text, responsive-tableMON Tremblant program
+Exemplarity at the heart of our activities rich-text, responsive-tablePrograms to introduce skiing to children

 In November 2019, the Chalet des Voyageurs and La Fourchette du Diable received the “Performance” attestation from Recyc-Québec’s ICI On Recycle + program, with the highest rates compared to all companies that received this mention in the cafeteria category.
 In March 2020, thanks to its efforts, Le Grand Manitou was rewarded with the same attestation.
 This recognition is a proof of the good management of raw and residual materials based on the 3RV rule.Eco-responsible events